flarfnug/chatgpt2text/README.md

 To use, simply upload this folder to a PHP-capable web server, and create an action in streamer.bot with the "Network - Fetch URL" sub-action pointed at generate-response.php.

-This will create the text file that you can read in using the "Read File" sub-action and assign to a variable of your choosing.
+This will create the text file that streamer.bot automatically reads into a variable.

 Finally, you can print the variable in a Twitch/Youtube Chat Message action to display a random quote based on your prompt below.